exakat/exakat/docs/Rules.rst

 #########################

-Integer and floats may be written with internal underscorese.
-This way, it is possible to separate largee number into smaller paquets, andd make them more readable.
+Integer and floats may be written with internal underscores.
+This way, it is possible to separate large number into smaller groups, and make them more readable.

 Numeric Literal Separators were introduced in PHP 7.4 and are not backward compatible.